 Timings: 10 am to 6 pm daily

-7. Chug The Glasses Of Delicious Beers On A Bus- London Bar Bus
+7. London Bar Bus: Chug Some Delicious Beers On A Bus

 One of the best things to do in London at night is definitely chilling with a couple of friends or a date and sipping on some amazing cocktails along with riding around the city all this while!
 London Bar Bus is an innovative and most original rooftop bar.
 Just instead of being a stable floor, this terrace found its place of the famous double-decker bus of London city.
 The stunning views of the glistening city of London, lip-smacking drinks, Instagrammable flower wall, and an experience that is like none other makes partying on this rooftop bus a must-try!